Chiang Mai

 IDP - International Driving Permit of the 1949 Convention.

-Issued by the Dutch Automobile Association (ANWB).
+Issued by the Dutch Automobile Association (ANWB), since 2022 valid for 3 years.

 Fines: "Police extortion!"